-He raised himself on his hands and knees.
+He raised himself onto his hands and knees.
 Tears were forming, but he wouldn’t let them fall.
 He wouldn’t let himself cry.

-Then, he remembered the advice about how you can improve your odds, ever so slightly, of surviving when set upon by madmen.
-Still on his hands and knees he looked for a seam in the sea of bodies swirling around him.
+Then he remembered advice about how you can improve the odds, ever so slightly, of surviving when set upon by madmen.
+Still on his hands and knees, he looked for a seam in the sea of bodies swirling around him.

-Again he go up, his gaze fixed on what he thought was an opening.
+Again he got up, his gaze fixed on what he thought was an opening.

 There was no escape.
 The whip cracked again.
-Again he kissed the ground.
-Someone shouted "YOU LIKE THAT”.
-The sound of unbridled laughter filled the air, and they whipped him some more as he screamed until he could scream no more.
+Again, he kissed the ground.
+Someone shouted, "YOU LIKE THAT?”
+The sound of unbridled laughter filled the air, and they whipped him as he screamed until he could scream no more.

 They whipped him until he lost consciousness, but not before the barbarian with the chain did his sadistic bit on behalf of a thin-skinned god insulted that someone could even imagine that he did not exist.